-Since joining the faculty in 2006, Linda Beck has developed several new courses that reflect her research interests, such as Civic Engagement & Social Accountability in which students work on a service-learning project with one of Maine's many non-profit organizations.
+Since joining the faculty in 2006, Linda Beck has developed several new courses that reflect her research interests, such as Political Activism and Advocacy in which students work on a service-learning project with one of Maine's many non-profit organizations.
 Linda has herself conducted research on social accountability in both Africa and Asia.
 She has also worked with Maine's environmental community, serving as president of the Maine Conservation Alliance.
 Her work on environmental issues in the US and overseas informs her newly developed course, Environmental Politics in Comparative Perspective.
 Linda has published various articles, chapters in edited volumes and a book on ethno-politics and democratization in Senegal (W. Africa), and has conducted research for various deveopment organizations such as the US Agency for International Development, the World Bank, Freedom House, and the International Budget Project.

-Linda Britt teaches courses in Spanish language and culture, including creative writing, and workshops in literary translation.
+Linda Britt teaches Spanish language and culture, creative writing, and workshops in literary translation.
 She holds a PhD in Peninsular Spanish Literature from the University of Virginia, where she wrote her dissertation on García Lorca.
-She has published several articles on Lorca, Cervantes, and Carmen Naranjo, and two books of translations of Argentinean and Costa Rican fiction.
-Also a playwright, she has seen several productions of her works staged in recent years.
-Her play about Senator Margaret Chase Smith, “Mrs. Smith Goes to Washington,” premiered in 2010 and is touring venues in Maine.
-Selections from her collection of one-acts, “Americana,” have been performed in Maine and in New York State, where she received an award for Excellence in Writing.
-Her most recent play, “Aiken Pond,” received a staged reading in 2012 in Massachusetts.
-She is also a Moss Hart Award-winning director with Out of the Box Theater.
+She has published on Lorca, Cervantes, and Carmen Naranjo, and two books of translations of Argentinean and Costa Rican fiction.
+Also a playwright, her play about Senator Margaret Chase Smith, “Mrs. Smith Goes to Washington,” continues to tour venues in Maine.
+Selections from her collection of one-acts, “Americana,” have been performed in Maine and in New York.
+“Aiken Pond” received a staged reading in 2012 in Massachusetts, and "What If..." was the featured full-length play in the 2014 Maine Playwrights Festival.
+She wrote the book for "The Last Ferryman," a new musical in Stonington Maine in August, 2014.
+She is also a Moss Hart award-winning director with Out of the Box Theater Company.